Unified Robust Boosting: Robust boosting

 where $F_M(\vec x_i)$ is stagewisely constructed by sequentially adding an update $t_m(\vec x_i)$ to the current estimate $F_{m-1}(\vec x_i)$:

-There are different ways to compute $\vec t_m(\vec x)=(t_m(\vec x_1), ..., t_m(\vec x_n))^\intercal$: gradient and Newton-type update are the most popular \citep{sigrist2020gradient}.
-When the second derivative of loss function exists, the Newton-type update is preferred over gradient update to achieve fast convergence:
+There are different ways to compute $\vec t_m(\vec x)=(t_m(\vec x_1), ..., t_m(\vec x_n))^\mathsf{T}$: gradient and Newton-type updates are the most popular.
+When the second derivative of the loss function exists, the Newton-type update is preferred over the gradient update to achieve fast convergence \citep{sigrist2021gradient}.

-where the first and second derivatives of the loss function $s$ for observations $i$ are given by:
+where the first and second derivatives of the loss function $s$ for observation $i$ are given by: